nurrony/expressive/README.md

 * your server configuration settings in `config/index.js`
-* your database system configuration setting in `config/database.js`
-* your database schema definition in `config/dbSchema.js` the key name  self explain their purpose.
+* your database system configuration setting in `config/database.js` the key name  self explain their purpose.

+#Database Schema Definition#
+ your database schema definition should store in `config/dbSchema/<your-chosen-dbms>` directory where each table definition, relations and individual options are defined in each file. where filename is the name of db table created in Database

 #Components#
 This directory contains components defined in `config/index.js` components key.
 Each subdirectory here match the name from  `components` keys element.